springfall2008/batpred/README.md

   - **inverter_clock_skew_discharge_start**, **inverter_clock_skew_discharge_end** - Skews the setting of the discharge slot registers vs the predicted start time (see apps.yml)
   - **clock_skew** - Skews the local time that Predbat uses (from AppDaemon), will change when real-time actions happen e.g. triggering a discharge.
   - **predbat_battery_capacity_nominal** - When enabled Predbat uses the reported battery size from the Nominal field rather than from the normal GivTCP reported size.
 If your battery size is reported wrongly maybe try turning this on and see if it helps.
+  - **inverter_battery_rate_min** - Can be set to model the inverter not actually totally stopping discharging or charging the battery (value in watts).

 ### Balance Inverters